CapTechMobile/BlogFest2019-AppleWatch/Captech Blog/post.md

     @State var playing = false

-This boolean is a <i>bound</i> property that will be used to update our UI when the audio player state changes.
+This boolean is a <i><a href="https://developer.apple.com/documentation/swiftui/binding">bound</a></i> property that will be used to update our UI when the audio player state changes.

 Next, replace the `body` variable with this: